Open from 9:00 am - 6:00 pm daily; last tickets sold one hour before closing.

 It's also just a beautiful spot to relax, enjoy the views over the water from the 600-foot Founders Riverwalk or from the Observation Tower, sample the waters from the natural spring (Ponce de Leon's legendary Fountain of Youth?), and let the kids feed the roaming peacocks.

 The Fountain of Youth offers a variety of shows and living history reenactments designed to entertain and educate visitors -- the Planetarium, the two-story Discovery Globe mapping the routes of the early explorers, the Timucuan Village, and the reconstructed First Mission of Nombre de Dios.

-There is ample free parking at the Fountain of Youth, and the park is known for being pet-friendly.
-Ponce de Leon's Fountain of Youth Archaeological Park is located just north of the Mission Nombre de Dios, and just south of the Vilano Bridge.
+The Fountain of Youth offers free parking for guests while they tour -- it's also a dog-friendly attraction.
+Ponce de Leon's Fountain of Youth Archaeological Park is north of the Mission Nombre de Dios and south of the Vilano Bridge.

 The Fountain of Youth offers half-price admission to St. Johns County residents.
 Guests must show a valid ID with their St. Johns County address.
 Here is a link to their ticket page.